runway7/hangar/javascript-guide-to-functions-closures-scope.md

 Closures are especially useful in AJAX code.
 More often than not, you'll find yourself passing a function to the AJAX library to run after a particular server call is finished.
 If you need that function to have access to any special data that you don't want to give the library, closures are a great way to do it.

 This is a fairly small start down the road to JavaScript mastery and there's still a long way to go, but, as always, actually trying things out and reading other people's good code is a great way to move forward.

 **Edits & Credits:**

 * Thanks to Matthew for pointing out that `formatter(x, y)` should have been `formatter()` in the closures example.

+* Thanks to Marc Prud'hommeaux for taking the time to point out my typos.